hpar1/AgoraEdu/README.md

 They utilize Node.js, Express.js, MySQL, Knex.js and the Twilio SMS api to create a service for handling requests regarding the app's functionality and sending out notifications using the Twilio SMS api.

-Worked on by Hamza(Request handling, encryption and databasing) and Carlos Olea(API integration and databasing)
+Worked on by Hamza Parekh(Request handling, encryption and databasing) and Carlos Olea(API integration and databasing)